 The Planning Board (PB) meets on the third Tuesday of each month at 4:30 PM and generally reviews Sign Permit applications and site plans.

-Zoning Enforcement Officer (ZEO), If you have any questions relating to Zoning please contact Jane Gentile at 607-547-2411 or by email at email@example.com.
-The Zoning Enforcement Officer will hold regular office hours Monday through Friday from 8:30 a.m. to 10:00 a.m., or by appointment.
+Zoning Enforcement Officer (ZEO), If you have any questions relating to Zoning please contact Jackson DuBois at 607-547-2411 or by email at firstname.lastname@example.org.
+The Zoning Enforcement Officer will be available by appointment/email only at this time.

 Minutes are taken at each zoning board meeting.
 We try diligently to complete the minutes in a timely fashion and will post them below as a pdf.
-The minutes posted below are in draft form and are subject to change prior to acceptance from their respective board.
 If you are in need of a particular set of minute they may be requested from the clerks office.